shrawansaproo/appwrite-local/appwrite-api-playground/Readme.md

 With Postman, teams must manually export and import collection JSON files and manage separate environment files outside the codebase.

-Requestly treats your API collection like code — versioned, reviewable, and always in sync with the branch you are working on.
+Requestly treats your API collection like code, versioned, reviewable, and always in sync with the branch you are working on.

 ## Onboarding New Contributors